Articles

 Of course, money is only one factor.
 Women are now less likely to choose being a stay-at-home mother over their career ambitions.
 In fact, 24% of new mothers were more interested in their career after having a child.

-With the UK currently in a cost of living crisis, inflation continues to remain at a high level.
-According to NimbleFins the estimated average UK weekly household spend was £671 per week in September 2022.
-This has increased by around 11% from September 2021.
+With the UK currently in a cost-of-living crisis, inflation continues to remain at a high level.
+According to NimbleFins the estimated average UK weekly household spend was £625 per week (£2,700 a month) to cover living expenses including a roof over our heads, food in our bellies, clothes on our backs, and transport to and from work or school—but costs are higher if you rent or have a mortgage.

 Continuing cuts to the education budget could see schools relying more and more on parents’ voluntary payments.